Run For All Limited (Company No: 5701790)

 23.1 The Participant/Accompanying Adult/Parent or Guardian accepts all conditions of entry set out herein or notified to them prior to the Event or displayed at the Event or any instruction given to them by the Organisers or officials of the Event and the Participant/Accompanying Adult/Parent or Guardian acknowledges that the Organisers and officials of the Event shall have no liability for any loss or damage they or the Participant/Accompanying Adult/Parent or Guardian may suffer including consequential or indirect loss as a consequence of their participation in the Event (including but not limited to travelling to and from the Event and during the Event).

-23.2 The Organiser with not be adopting Loco Parentis at any point during the event and will not be responsible for any child participants in a situation where their parent/guardian is not present.
+23.2 The Organiser will not be adopting Loco Parentis at any point during the event and will not be responsible for any child participants in a situation where their parent/guardian is not present.

 23.3 The Organiser accepts no liability for the state or condition of the surface upon which the Event is held and the Participant/Accompanying Adult/Parent or Guardian should ensure that they are satisfied with the state and condition of the surface of the route before the Participant commences the Event